rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 ---
 <br>

-We thank the publishers of Gardner et. al. for sharing their data, the BeBi103 TA's for their guidance, the makers of Poole for this website template, Rosita Fu and Griffin Chure for design inspiration, and of course, Justin Bois for his assistance, insight, and useful code!
+We thank the publishers of Gardner et. al. for sharing their data, the BeBi103 TA's for their guidance, the makers of Poole for this website template, <a href="https://github.com/atisor73">Rosita Fu</a> and <a href="https://github.com/gchure">Griffin Chure</a> for design inspiration, and of course, <a href="https://github.com/justinbois">Justin Bois</a> for his assistance, insight, and useful code!

+Website header generated using <a href="https://ccsb.scripps.edu/cellpaint/">CellPAINT 2.0.</a>